Luke Air Force Base Information about Drones/Small Unmanned Aircraft Systems (UAS)

 Notice about Military Training Routes (MTRs)

-Luke aircraft fly along “low level” Military Training Routes almost every day.
-These routes cover a large portion of AZ and are flown as low as 100 feet above the ground and higher.
-If you are operating a drone/UAS under these routes, please use extreme caution not to exceed 400 feet above the ground unless previously coordinated through the COA process.
-Additionally, sUAS operators are strongly encouraged to file Luke AFB sUAS Notification Request for operations beneath the low levels training routes in order for our aircrews to be extra cautious in the area where you may also be operating.
+Luke aircraft fly along “low level” Military Training Routes on a regular basis.
+These routes cover a large portion of AZ and are flown as low as 100 feet above the ground.
+If you are operating a drone/sUAS under these routes, you many under no circumstances exceed 400 feet above the ground unless previously coordinated through the COA process.
+Additionally, sUAS operators are strongly encouraged to notify the Luke AFB airfield operations flight staff for usage beneath the low levels training routes so that Luke AFB pilots can be notified and proceed with caution in affected areas.

 • Luke AFB Low Level Military Training Routes are identified by VR-### and a map of those routes can be found here.

-If you have questions or concerns about Drone/sUAS activity near Luke AFB, at the Aux-1 airfield, at Gila Bend, or around Luke, or if you would like to let us know about your own operations, please contact us at Luke.Drone.UAS.Request@us.af.mil.
+If you have questions or concerns about Drone/sUAS use near Luke AFB, at the Aux-1 airfield, or at Gila Bend Auxiliary Airfield please contact the airfield operations flight staff at 623-856-7341.
+For broader questions regarding FAA drone policies or waivers outside of Luke AFB assigned airspace please contact the FAA UAS/Drone office via email at UAShelp@faa.gov or call 844-FLY-MY-UA.
 Thank you for helping us keep the skies safe!